bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 Quick supports running dockerized applications.
 We deploy those applications with the command `quick app deploy [...]`.
 For details, call `quick app deploy -h` or see the [reference](../reference/cli-commands.md#quick-app-deploy).
+The bakdata image registry can be found [here](https://hub.docker.com/u/bakdata).

 ### Charts